This is a Svelte component based on derived stores which implements gettext based translation (i18n) of strings.

 msgmerge -U your_old_translation.po latest_strings.pot

-svelte-i18n-gettext uses standard gettext .po files, which must be manually translated into JSON using the po2json.cjs
+svelte-i18n-gettext uses standard gettext .po files, which must be manually converted into the JSON as produced by gettext-parser using the po2json.pl

 svelte-i18n-gettext depends on the follownig node packages: